HomeEducationEducation CoursesEvidence-Based Psychological Treatments for Eating Disorders: Children, Adolescents, and Adults

 Cancellation Policy

-Refunds may be issued up two weeks after registration.
+Refunds may be issued up to two weeks after registration.
 An administrative fee of $25.00 will be deducted from your refund.
 Please email us at mghcme@mgh.harvard.edu with questions or concerns.

 Course Summary